-I know I wouldn’t consume soy or bran, at least not with the understanding that I am doing my body any good.
+I know I wouldn’t consume soy or bran as stated by numan, at least not with the understanding that I am doing my body any good.
 I wouldn’t offer either as a quality food choice for others either, yet CNN says otherwise.

 My point isn’t about who is right or wrong.
 My point is that each of us need to have some sort of standard by which we evaluate bits of information like this, or we may fall for any information that comes our way.
 Trust me– there’s tons of it floating around.

 What are your nutritional beliefs?
 Do know you why you believe what you do?